reflectoring/reflectoring.github.io/content/blog/2023/2023-06-19-operators-in-typescript.md

 - **Multiplication (`*`):** multiplies two or more values, and the precision of the result depends on the data types involved.
 When multiplying two integers, the result will also be an integer, preserving the whole number portion of the calculation.
 Similarly, when multiplying two floats, the result will also be a float, retaining the decimal precision.
 When we multiply an integer by a float or a float by an integer, the result will be a float.
 In TypeScript, the multiplication operation between an integer and a float promotes the integer to a float and performs the multiplication as a floating-point operation.
 The resulting value will retain the decimal precision of the float and include any fractional component.

 - **Division (`/`):** divides two or more values, and the precision and data type of the result depend on the types of the operands.
 If we divide two integers, the result will be an integer, and any decimal portion will be truncated.
-For example,`5 / 2` would result in `2`, as the remainder is discarded.
+For example, `5 / 2` would result in `2`, as the remainder is discarded.
 However, if either the numerator or denominator is a float, the result will be a float.
 Dividing an integer by a float or a float by an integer will yield a float result, preserving decimal precision.

-- **Modulus (`%`):** returns the remainder of a division operation
+- **Modulus (`%`):** returns the remainder of a division operation.

-- **Increment (`++`):** increases the value of the variable by one
+- **Increment (`++`):** increases the value of the variable by one.

-- **Decrement (`--`):** decreases the value of the variable by one
+- **Decrement (`--`):** decreases the value of the variable by one.

 - **If used with non-number variables, with the exception of the `+` operator, TypeScript's compiler will not allow these operations and raise a compilation error.**